IBM/varnish-operator/README.md

 ### Affinities

-[Kubernetes allows decent control](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#inter-pod-affinity-and-anti-affinity-beta-feature) on where pods get deployed based on labels associated with pods and/or nodes.
+[Kubernetes allows control](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#inter-pod-affinity-and-anti-affinity-beta-feature) on where pods get deployed based on labels associated with pods and nodes.
 For instance, you can configure pods of the same deployment to repel each other, meaning new pods entering the deployment will try to avoid nodes that already have a pod of that type.
 That way, you if any one node goes down, it will only take a single pod with it.
 Likewise, you can configure pods to be attracted to each other, for colocation that could decrease latency between pods.
 Note that reading through the above linked documentation is valuable, as it goes into limitations to affinities, as well as deeply explains how they work and when to use them.

-For the purposes of this Varnish deployment, you will most likely want to configure a [pod anti-affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#never-co-located-in-the-same-node) (see the deployment yaml right above this section for the example) so that each pod of the varnish deployment is on a different node.
-Since Varnish nodes do not need to talk to each other (at least in the free versions supported by this operator), there is no need for colocation, and so you should focus on minimizing the impact of lost nodes.
+For the purposes of this Varnish deployment, you will most likely want to configure a [pod anti-affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#never-co-located-in-the-same-node) so that each pod of the varnish deployment is on a different node.
 An example of what that might look like is in the [example annotated yaml file](/config/samples/icm_v1alpha1_varnishservice.yaml) under `spec.deployment.affinity`.

 ### Running Varnish pods on separate IKS worker pools

 This example shows how to create an IKS worker pool and make Varnish pods run strictly on its workers, one per node.

-Resources:
+References:
  * [How to create IKS clusters and worker pools.](https://console.bluemix.net/docs/containers/cs_clusters.html#clusters)
  * [Taints and Tolerations](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/)
  * [Affinity and anti-affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity)